-The Merano High Route or "Meraner Höhenweg" is one of the nicest traverses in the whole Alps.
+The Merano High Mountain Trail or "Meraner Höhenweg" is one of the nicest traverses in the whole Alps.
 It is characterized by a relatively constant altitude and extends in two different climatic areas: the Tessa area with a high alpine climate on one side, the Adige Valley with a submediterranean climate on the other.
 One can enter and leave the High Route in several points, that means you can start and stop your hikes wherever you prefer.
 The High Route is practicable nearly the whole year round, as the slopes (that reach an altitude of 1400 m.) are in a sunny position.
 As if you were on a terrace, it is possible to admire the Val Venosta, the Merano Valley, Val Passiria, Val Sarentina, the Stubaier and Ötztaler Alps.
 By clear sky one can enjoy a fantastic view on the Dolomites, the Brenta Group, the Cividale Massif and the Ortles.
 The hikers have also the opportunity of discovering an ancient rural world: the peasants, with their secular patient work, have modelled the landscape and handed down their traditions.
 Moreover, this High Route winds at the foot, and partly through the majestic Tessa Group Nature Park that, with 33.000 ha., becomes the ideal place to discover lakes, valleys and peaks.
 We suggest to program a 3-5 day long hike, in order to be able to cover the whole High Route.
 Obviously, you can start each single stage where you prefer, but pay attention to the accommodation facilities.
 In this way you can appreciate the fascinating natural contrasts that characterize the Merano area.
 The Merano High Route is divided into two paths: the first to the north, the second to the south.

 Walking time: 3-5 days